The Global Food Crisis:

 GDAE is assessing the socioeconomic and environmental consequences of trade-led agricultural expansion – particularly soybean cultivation – in the Amazon, led by GDAE Senior Research Fellow María del Carmen Vera-Díaz.
 The research will allow governments, international agencies, and non-governmental organizations to anticipate the threats posed by the rapid expansion of agro-export production to the local environment and communities and to global climate change.

-Two GDAE Working Papers on U.S Ethanol costs to developing countries.
+Two GDAE Working Papers and ActionAid reports on U.S Ethanol costs to developing countries.

 Achieving Mexico’s Maize Potential, by Antonio Turrent Fernández, Timothy A. Wise, and Elise Garvey GDAE Working Paper 12-03, October 2012